 - 2 bay leaves

-- 1 kg/ 2.2 lbs new potatoes, small
+- 2.2 lbs new potatoes small, 1 kg

-- salt and freshly ground black pepper
+- fine sea salt and freshly ground black pepper

-- Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Wash the leg of lamb very thoroughly and dry it with kitchen paper.
-Make some deep slits in the meat using a small, sharp knife.
+- Prepare lamb: Wash the leg of lamb very thoroughly and dry it with kitchen paper.
+Make some deep slits into the meat using a small, sharp knife.
 Cut the garlic cloves into slivers and stuck these slivers into the slits in the meat.

-- Rub the leg of lamb all over with the oil and sprinkle with salt and pepper on both sides.
+Rub the leg of lamb all over with the oil and sprinkle with salt and pepper on both sides.

 - Roast the leg of lamb, taking care that the liquid doesn't evaporate completely.
-If that happens happens, keep adding white wine to the tray from time to time.
-Also don't forget to baste the meat with the liquid every 15 minutes or so.
+If that happens, keep adding white wine to the tray from time to time.
+Also, don't forget to baste the meat with the liquid every 15 minutes or so.